data-henrik/JWTutil/Db2_JWT.md

 ## Generate JWT and login
 At this point, Db2 has been set up for JWT-based login.
 Now it is time for testing.
 But where to get the right JWT...?

 No panic, the Python script [JWTutil.py](JWTutil.py) is here to help.
 See the [README.md](README.md) for the available command options.
-It allows to generate signed JWTs using either HS256 (symmetric / shared key) or RS256 (private / public key) algorithms.
+It allows to generate signed JWTs using either HS256 (symmetric / shared key) or RS256 (asymmetric public / private key) algorithms.
 The JWT payload is defined in [this line](JWTutil.py#L17) and you can modify it later on in sync with the Db2 configuration.

 Use a non-Db2 shell in your machine where you have the tool available.